-The 2024 BOLD National Gathering In Review: Part 1
+The 2024 BOLD National Gathering In Review:

 This BOLD National Gathering was overflowing with collective love and commitment to Black liberation and coordinated action.
-Our gratitude energy was particularly turned up because it was a gathering of
+Our gratitude energy was particularly turned up because it was a gathering of “FIRSTS.”

 It was the

 FIRST time we’d convened the National Gathering in person since February 2020 - right before the COVID-19 pandemic shut down the world as we knew it.
-As such, this time around, we hired an incredible team of Covid testers to be on-site and practiced intentional safety systems all week.
-Our system worked especially well because we organized an additional team of BOLD alumni experts to keep us all safe, lovingly dubbed The Dora Milaje, inspired by Marvel’s Black Panther movies. #WakandaForever
+As such, this time around, we developed an incredible team engaged in intentional safety systems all week.
+Our system worked especially well because we organized an additional team of BOLD alumni experts to keep us all safe, lovingly dubbed The Dora Milaje, inspired by Marvel’s Black Panther movies. #WakandaForever Seriously though, the team systems we put in place allowed us to hold each other accountable and protect each other.

 Photo Caption: BOLD National Gathering attendees proudly show off their daily covid-free test result bands from the week.